San Juan River Trip: Tour the Upper San Juan

-One of the advantages of a river trip is the flexibility of the daily itinerary.
-It can vary widely from one trip to the next based on group desires, Mother Nature, and courtesy for other groups on the river.
-This is a sample itinerary intended to provide one example of a three-day trip on the San Juan River.
-The 3-4 day itineraries vary based on the seasonal water flows in May and June.
+San Juan River trips are true wilderness adventures, and trip itineraries vary widely depending on weather, the desires of each group, campsite availability, and the need to be courteous to other groups on the river.
+This is a sample itinerary intended to provide one example of a three-day trip on the San Juan.
+Itineraries also vary based on the seasonal water flows in May and June.
 For specifics on your trip’s date and itinerary please ask your reservationist.

-Day 1: Meet your group in Bluff, Utah at the Desert Rose Inn & Cabins at 7 AM MST where you will take a short ride to Sand Island put-in.
-This upper stretch of the trip is simply covered with over 5 distinct indigenous cultures providing signs of their existence in pictographs, petroglyphs, & hand-carved steps along the canyon walls.
+Day 1: Meet your group in Bluff, Utah, at 7 a.m.
+Mountain Time for a short ride to the Sand Island put-in.
+These upper reaches of the river are simply covered with signs of the existence of over five different indigenous cultures over thousands of years; pictographs, petroglyphs, and hand-carved steps are visible along the canyon walls.
 Spend the night near “River House”, an incredible Ancestral Puebloan site showcasing the elegant design of their ancient civilizations.

-Day 2: Push off the beach this morning and float alongside Comb Ridge, one of the longest running uplifts in the region, and then follow the river as its cuts into the ridgelines heart.
-Prince’s plume and tufted Yucca wave at you from talus slopes as you careen through winding canyons and sand-wave rapids before resting for the evening near Limestone draw.
+Day 2: Push off the beach this morning and float alongside Comb Ridge, one of the longest uplifts in the region, then follow the river as its cuts into the ridge's heart.
+Prince’s plume and tufted yucca wave at you from talus slopes as you careen through winding canyons and Four Foot and Eight Foot rapids before resting for the evening near Limestone Draw.

-Day 3: Break camp and float by the iconic “Mexican Hat” rock formation, a precarious Hoodoo with a likening to a sombrero.
-Enjoy your last few hours with the wildlife before arriving at Mexican Hat take-out where we will meet our vans for a 45-minute drive back to Bluff, Utah.
+Day 3: Break camp and float by the iconic “Mexican Hat” rock formation, a precarious hoodoo with a striking sombrero-like shape.
+Enjoy your last few hours with the wildlife before arriving at the boat ramp in Mexican Hat where we will meet our vans for the 45-minute drive back to Bluff, Utah.